The Repixel Hub

 The advantage of being a site owner in the Repixel marketplace over traditional ad sales is that you get paid by advertisers when they come to your website regardless of if they click on an ad.

 What Should I Set My CPM To?

 Needless to say, aside from generating more traffic & higher quality traffic, setting your CPM is one of the easiest ways for you to increase your site's profitability on Repixel, so you want to be thoughtful when making the decision.
-Because you are able to see how much the advertisers that are repixeling your site are bidding, it may be tempting to get a quick win by looking at your current advertiser’s "max bids" and maxing them out, but keep in mind that setting your CPM too high will make you unattractive to new advertisers that otherwise might have wanted to work with you.
-The best practice is to stay around the average for Repixel’s entire ecosystem (~$2.00-3.00) unless you have a very niche product (typically something rare or expensive) or a website with visitors that are close to making a purchase of some kind (i.e. a reviews website), in which case you may be better off charging a bit more.
+It may be tempting to get a quick win by from your existing advertisers by increasing your CPM, but keep in mind that setting your CPM too high will make you unattractive to new advertisers that otherwise might have wanted to work with you.
+The best practice is to stay around the average for Repixel’s entire ecosystem (~$1.00) unless you have a very niche product (typically something rare or expensive) or a website with visitors that are close to making a purchase of some kind (i.e. a reviews website), in which case you may be better off charging a bit more.

 Get early access and start repixeling >>

 For over a year now, advertisers have been able to use just one pixel across their various web properties.
 For example, if you own a Health & Beauty business with 10 product lines, you could spin up just one Facebook pixel, put it on your various web properties, and easily retarget users who bought your lipstick with your eyeliner and people who bought your shampoo with your conditioner.
 It’s a powerhouse tactic that’s been picked up by more and more clever marketing teams over the past couple of years.
 After all, if someone just bought skis yesterday, they’re a near perfect person to show an ad to for boots & bindings.
 There's a use case for every business.